-Colleague Seminar Retreat: The fall semester begins with a required two-day retreat for Colleague Seminars I and III (first year and second year Doctor of Ministry students).
-Attendance is mandatory for the entire time of the retreat, which lasts from Sunday dinner through Tuesday breakfast.
-Students who are unable to attend the entire retreat should defer admission to the D.Min. program for one year.
-An additional retreat fee is charged for the retreat component of the Colleague Seminar.
+Colleague Seminar Retreat: The fall semester begins with a required evening retreat for Colleague Seminars I and III (first year and second year Doctor of Ministry students).
+Attendance is mandatory for the retreat, which lasts from Sunday 3 PM through 8 PM.
+This retreat is open to all D.Min. students and Alumni.